 The carriers, briefly

 Sky Sports F1 is the exclusive UK live broadcaster.
 Every practice session, qualifying, sprint and race for all 24 rounds airs live.
 The Sky F1 commentary team, David Croft and Martin Brundle on the race feed, with the studio anchored by Simon Lazenby, carries through unchanged.
+More on this at sports.

 Channel 4 is the free-to-air partner.
 Channel 4 carries qualifying highlights on Saturday evening, the British Grand Prix live and complete (the one round of the year shown live free-to-air), and full-race highlights of every Grand Prix Sunday evening or Monday.